-47. are identified as described for the appropriate KAR 3:303 at the appropriate are identified as described as d strict assures that any courses being identified as advanced placement courses d as an advanced placement course by the College Board; include the content d in the college board overview, description, and recommended course syllabus opriate course; are aligned with Kentucky's Academic Expectations as in KRS 158.6451 and Kentucky's Academic Standards as established in 704 and 704 KAR Chapter 8; and prepares a student to take and be successful on ate advanced placement examination administered by the college board.
-Yes • 48.
-The district a assures compliance with KRS 158.791 which requires: Yes • Elementary Schools to: a.
+47. are identifie content as of syllabus for established KAR 3:303 of appropriate strict assures that any courses it identifies as advanced placement courses: (1) d as an advanced placement course by the College Board; (2) include the described in the College Board overview, description, and recommended course the applicable course; (3) are aligned with Kentucky's Academic Expectations as in KRS 158.6451 and Kentucky's Academic Standards as established in 704 and 704 KAR Chapter 8; (4) prepares a student to take and be successful on the advanced placement examination administered by the College Board; and (5) ole to all students.
+704 KAR 3:510 Yes · · 48.
+In accordan ce with KRS 158.791, the district assures: That all [Yes v elementary schools: a.
 Provide comprehensive school-wide reading program; b.
-Provide diagnostic reading assessments and intervention services for those students who need them to learn to read at the proficient level; C. Ensure quality instruction by highly trained teachers; d.
-Provide high quality library media programming; (defined in KDE's Beyond Proficiency @ your library) Middle and High Schools: а.
-Provide direct, explicit instruction to students lacking skills in how to read, learn, and analyze information in key subjects, including language, reading, English, mathematics, science, social studies, arts and humanities, practical living, and career studies; b.
+Provide diagnostic reading assessments and intervention services for those students who need them to learn to read at the proficient level; C. Ensure quality instruction by highly trained teachers; and d.
+Provide high quality library media programming; (defined in KDE's Beyond Proficiency @ your library).
+And that all middle and high schools: a.
+Provide direct, explicit instruction to students lacking skills in how to read, learn, and analyze information in key subjects, including language, reading, English, mathematics, science, social studies, arts and humanities, practical living, and career studies; and b.
 Ensure that teachers have the skills to help all students develop critical strategies and skills for subject-based reading.

 49. The district assures compliance with KRS 156.160 which requires every public middle and high school curriculum to include instruction on the Holocaust and other cases of genocide, as defined by the United Nations Convention on the Prevention and Punishment of the Crime of Genocide, that a court of competent jurisdiction, whether a court in the United States or the International Court of Justice, has determined to have been committed by applying rigorous standards of due process.
-Yes ٧ 50.
-If a school council or, if none exists, the principal adopts a curriculum for human sexuality or sexually transmitted diseases, instruction shall include but not be limited to the following content: (1) Abstinence from sexual activity is the desirable goal for all school-age children; (2) Abstinence from sexual activity is the only certain way to avoid unintended pregnancy, sexually transmitted diseases, and other associated health problems; and (3) The best way to avoid sexually transmitted diseases and other associated health problems is to establish a permanent mutually faithful monogamous relationship.
-Yes • 51.
+Yes ▼ 50.
+If schools adopt a curriculum for human sexuality or sexually transmitted diseases, instruction shall include but not be limited to the following content: (1) Abstinence from sexual activity is the desirable goal for all school-age children; (2) Abstinence from sexual activity is the only certain way to avoid unintended pregnancy, sexually transmitted diseases, and other associated health problems; and (3) The best way to avoid sexually transmitted diseases and other associated health problems is to establish a permanent mutually faithful monogamous relationship.
+Yes ▼ 51.
 As required by the Every Student Succeeds Act, the school district assures that its employees, contractors, or agents, shall not assist a school employee, contractor, or agent in obtaining a new job, apart from the routine transmission of administrative and personnel files, if the individual or school district knows, or has probable cause to believe, that such school employee, contractor, or agent engaged in sexual misconduct regarding a minor or student in violation of the law.
 [20 U.S.C.A.
 7926] Yes ▼ 52.
 The district ensures data collection and reporting requirements are met as defined in state or federal law.
 This includes ensuring collection, reporting and quality control measures are in place within schools.
 Examples include: school and district report cards (ESSA S.1177(h); KRS 158.6453 and 703 KAR 5140), biennial federal Civil Rights Data Collection (20 U.S.C.
 3413(c)(1)).
 Yes ▼ 53.
-The local district must be registered with the System for Awards Management and maintain an active registration.
-Yes ٧
+The local district acknowledges that it must be registered with the System for Awards Management and agrees to maintain an active registration.
+Yes ▼